 As a graduate of Drexel’s online MPH, you will be able to think locally and globally about current and emerging public health issues and recognize that diseases know no borders and that public health requires an understanding of social, political, environmental, and biological determinants of health.
 With classes in health policy, epidemiology, biostatistics, ethics, human rights, monitoring and evaluation, and health behavior, you will have the unique opportunity to focus on your area of interest.
 The Drexel online and hybrid MPH programs are flexible and individualized programs that prepare you for your future career in a dynamic and growing field.
-In fact, the American Schools of Public Health (ASPH) estimates that 250,000 more public health workers will be needed by 2020.

 Master's in Public Health Online Program Features

 Four MPH programs: Epidemiology MPH, Executive MPH, Global Health MPH, or Urban Health MPH

 Flexible plan of study that allows you to customize your education to your career goals

 Taught by highly respected and global health-focused faculty from Drexel University’s Dornsife School of Public Health, which was ranked by U.S. News & World Report as #1 in the Philadelphia region and in the top 15% in the nation